PrincetonUniversity/intro_machine_learning/README.md

 Attendees should have some familiarity with Python and basic calculus.

+## Live Mini-Course

+The [Introduction to Machine Learning](https://cglink.me/2gi/r1924470) mini-course will be held during [Wintersession 2023](https://winter.princeton.edu) on January 17, 18, 19, 23, 24.

 ## Authorship

 The materials in this repository were created by Brian Arnold, Gage DeZoort, Christina Peters, Savannah Thias and Amy Winecoff.